pydoit/doit/doc/tutorial_1.rst

-In this module you write functions that are **task-creators**, the role of these functions is not to execute tasks but to return task's metadata.
+In this module you write functions that are **task-creators**, the role of which is not to execute tasks but to return tasks' metadata.
 **task-creators** are any function whose name starts with ``task_``.
-A task name is taken from the function name, in this case the name is ``imports``.
+A task name is taken from the function name, so in this case the task is called ``imports``.

-The most important *Task* metadata is ``actions``, this defines what will be done when a task is executed.
+The most important *Task* metadata is ``actions``, which defines what will be done when a task is executed.

-Note that ``actions`` is a list where its element are a string with a shell command.
+Note that ``actions`` is a list where its element are strings to be interpreted as shell commands.

 task execution
 --------------

-``doit`` command line by default will execute all tasks defined in ``dodo.py`` module in the current directory.
+``doit`` comes with a command line tool to act upon the set of tasks defined in a specific file.
+The default file is ``dodo.py`` in the current directory.
+With no argument it executes all tasks found in it.

 .. code-block:: console